-What future holds for Spanish Navy fixed-wing fleet?
+What future holds for Spanish Navy fighter fleet?
 Harrier is at sunset, no plans for F-35B

-Spain has a short-term problem to face as the Armada Espanola (Spanish Navy) Harrier jump jets are close to retirement.
-Madrid will have to decide quickly whether to allow the Navy to continue operating with a fixed-wing fleet or just helicopters.
+Spain will soon have to make a major decision regarding the future of the Armada (Spanish Navy), as its Harrier jump jets are nearing retirement.
+Madrid will have to quickly decide whether to allow the Navy to continue operating a fixed-wing fleet or only helicopters.

 In 2016, the Admiral Chief of Naval Staff, Jaime Muñoz-Delgado, said the AV-8B is expected to end its operational life between 2025 and 2027 and the market offers a unique STOVL option, the F -35B.
 However, the Spanish Defense can not currently proceed with Lockheed Martin's platform because of the tight budget.
 The price of a Marines F-35B is set at $115.5 million.